QMCPACK/qmcpack/docs/methods.rst

   The rest of the optimization block remains the same.

-When running the optimization, the new coefficients will be stored in a ``*.sXXX.opt.h5`` file,  where XXX coressponds to the series number.
+When running the optimization, the new coefficients will be stored in a ``*.sXXX.opt.h5`` file,  where XXX corresponds to the series number.
 The H5 file contains only the optimized coefficients.
 The corresponding ``*.sXXX.opt.xml`` will be updated for each optimization block as follows:

 ::